animanamit/NLmeans/README.md

 # NLmeans
 Implementation of Buades et al. Non-local means algorithm for image de-noising

-nlmeans.py contains implementation
-cropper.py used to crop images down to test algorithm on small images
+nlmeans.py contains implementation and cropper.py used to crop large images to small ones for testing